 Gianna Colizza – Headteacher Gesher School.

-Tammy is the classroom teacher in D’vash and has a specialism in SEN. Tammy was born and raised in Cape Town, South Africa and now lives in London.
+Tamaryn was formerly the class teacher in Dvash Class, but is now Acting Deputy Headteacher.
+Tammy has a specialism in SEN, was born and raised in Cape Town, South Africa and now lives in London.
 She is passionate about working with children within specialist early years settings and believes that early intervention is fundamental for future learning and achievement.
 Her previous role was at a Centre for Autism as a part of a mainstream school where she had the opportunity to start and develop the early years programme.

 Nicola Donaldson – SEN Classroom Teacher

 Nicola is the classroom teacher in Gefen class.
 Nicola qualified as a Teacher from the University of Edinburgh.
 She has experience in working in a range of special education settings, having previously supported pupils with SEN in mainstream schools in Scotland and at an Autism Resource Base in London.
 Nicola is passionate about creating an environment which supports all pupils to learn, achieve and flourish.

 Rowan is the classroom teacher in Rimon class.
 Rowan undertook the Teach First Leadership Development Programme from 2016-17, qualifying as a Teacher from the IOE.
 She has worked in a mainstream primary previously and supported many pupils with a range of SEND needs within that role.
 Rowan believes passionately in creating classes where all pupils feel secure, safe and can have their voice heard.

 Sam is the classroom teacher in Seorah class.
 He undertook the Teach First Leadership Development Programme from 2016-17, qualifying from UCL’s Institute of Education.
 He has previous experience working in a mainstream setting supporting many pupils with special educational needs.
 Sam is passionate about ensuring that all the pupils he teaches are given every possible opportunity to achieve their potential.